 You may also want to bring home fresh fruits from the local market.
 Just make sure to use a durable plastic or reusable bag instead of box so you won’t have to check the items in the airport.

-10. Celebrate the Higalaay Festival
+19. Celebrate the Higalaay Festival

 Some of the festival’s highlights include a 3-day culinary show, street dancing competition, parade of floats and icons, and fireworks display.

-Staying in Cagayan de Oro?
+Where to stay in Cagayan de Oro

 Click here to read about my review of Seda Centrio Hotel.